facebook/react/docs/docs/portals.md

   }
   onClick = () => {
     // This will fire when the button in Child is clicked, updating Parent's state,
-    // even though button is not direct descendant in the DOM. this.setState(prevState => ({clicks: prevState.clicks + 1}));
+    // even though Child is not a direct descendant in the DOM. this.setState(prevState => ({clicks: prevState.clicks + 1}));
   };
   render() {